-Draft a 25 word citation first, then review
+Draft a 25-word citation (commendation for DVCE award) first, then review

 Begin the proposed citation with the word FOR...

 - For championing public health and health promotion in the tropics through leadership that inspires multi-disciplinary health professionals. - For bringing aquaculture to life through a networked, authentic and careerfocused curriculum. - For bringing the outsiders in: inspiring multi-campus regional and remote students in the nursing capstone to learn, connect and succeed.